 In 1970, Chrysalis headed to the desert.
-Unlike their countercultural peers, who were fascinated by the barren landscape as an unchartered terrain for aesthetic and rhetorical exploration, they initially employed the extreme environment as a method for advancing both the technical and social project of pneumatic structures.3 It was in Palm Desert, California that Chrysalis tested the thermal performance of various materials and inflated assemblies, calling into question issues of durability and human comfort.
+Unlike their countercultural peers, who were fascinated by the barren landscape as an unchartered terrain for aesthetic and rhetorical exploration, they initially employed the extreme environment as a method for advancing both the technical and social project of pneumatic structures.
+It was in Palm Desert, California that Chrysalis tested the thermal performance of various materials and inflated assemblies, calling into question issues of durability and human comfort.
 In the course of just a few years, they designed and executed dozens of innovative projects.
-Developed in collaboration with local aerospace, film, and media companies, Chrysalis's early works eclipsed the low-tech naiveté of pneumatics being generated by many of their contemporaries (e.g., Ant Farm, Archigram, Haus-Rucker Co., Coop Himmelb(I)au, etc.), and were guided instead by the refined structural and material experimentation of lightweight engineers like Frei Otto and R. Buckminster Fuller.4 and phenomena in the history of inflatible architecture: the rise of pneumatics as a radical project during the late 1960s and early 70s, the viability (and promise) of air structures as an alternative solution to conventional buildings, and the factors which likely led to the collapse of inflatables by the mid-1970s.
-By examining a selection of experimental structures generated by Chrysalis from 1970-1975-including those that prompted their initial formation-this essay maps their contributions to the development of pneumatic architecture as both a radical and pragmatic endeavor.
+Developed in collaboration with local aerospace, film, and media companies, Chrysalis's early works eclipsed the low-tech naiveté of pneumatics being generated by many of their contemporaries (e.g., Ant Farm, Archigram, Haus-Rucker Co., Coop Himmelb(I)au, etc.), and were guided instead by the refined structural and material experimentation of lightweight engineers like Frei Otto and R. Buckminster Fuller.

+Although little has been written about their practice, Chrysalis's pioneering constructions index a few key ideas and phenomena in the history of inflatible architecture: the rise of pneumatics as a radical project during the late 1960s and early 70s, the viability (and promise) of air structures as an alternative solution to conventional buildings, and the factors which likely led to the collapse of inflatables by the mid-1970s.
+By examining a selection of experimental structures generated by Chrysalis from 1970-1975 including those that prompted their initial formation-this essay maps their contributions to the development of pneumatic architecture as both a radical and pragmatic endeavor.
 Through their work with air, this collective of four young architects made visible the potential and pitfalls of an unorthodox construction type.